Frequently Asked Questions

 What is the process for allocating Mentors to teams?

-On the first two days of the program (Wednesday Feb.
-26th and Thursday Feb.
-27th), students will present their ideas and form teams.
-During this period, mentors will select the team(s) they wish to advise and inform the program coordinator by Thursday, February 27th, at 9 PM.
+On the first two days of the program (Thursday, October 2nd and Friday 3rd), students will present their ideas and form teams.
+During this period, mentors will select the team(s) they wish to advise and inform the program coordinator by Friday, October 3rd before 9pm.

 If there are imbalances in the number of mentors per team, mentors may be asked to support additional teams.
 This is optional, and mentors are free to decline.